 Where to Stay in Seattle

-The historic Fairmont Olympic Hotel is perfectly situated in the heart of downtown Seattle.
+There is no shortage of great boutique hotels in Seattle.
+We stayed at the historic Fairmont Olympic Hotel, which is perfectly situated in the heart of downtown Seattle.
 This grand hotel is fully decked out in holiday glory.
 Staff are welcoming and friendly despite the busyness of the season.
 Our hotel suite was spacious and cosy, with lots of room for our packages parcels after our visit to Nordstrom Rack!

 We walked everywhere throughout downtown from the hotel, which is in easy distance to Pike Place Market and the shopping district.
 The Hotel employs a driver if you book fast enough (he’s in demand during the holidays).
 This is an excellent service if you want to eat anywhere in the Pioneer Square neighborhood.